doc4d/docs/docs/Project/components.md

 - **Up to Next Major Version**: Define a [semantic version range](#tags-and-versions) to restrict updates to the next major version.
 - **Up to Next Minor Version**: Similarly, restrict updates to the next minor version.
 - **Exact Version (Tag)**: Select or manually enter a [specific tag](#tags-and-versions) from the available list.
-- **Latest**: Allows to download the release that is tagged as the latest version. **Warning:** While using this option can be convenient during early development, it is better to avoid it in production or shared projects since it automatically pulls in newer releases, including beta releases, which may lead to unexpected updates or breaking changes.
+- **Latest** (GitHub) or **Highest** (GitLab): Allows to download the release that is tagged as the most recent version. **Warning:** While using this option can be convenient during early development, it is better to avoid it in production or shared projects since it automatically pulls in newer releases, including beta releases, which may lead to unexpected updates or breaking changes.

-The current GitHub dependency version is displayed on the right side of the dependency item:
+The current dependency version is displayed on the right side of the dependency item:

 ![dependency-origin](../assets/en/Project/dependency-version.png)

-#### Modifying the GitHub dependency version range
+#### Modifying the dependency version range

-You can modify the [version setting](#defining-a-github-dependency-version-range) for a listed GitHub dependency: select the dependency to modify and select **Edit the dependency...** from the contextual menu.
+You can modify the [version setting](#defining-a-dependency-version-range) for a listed dependency: select the dependency to modify and select **Edit the dependency...** from the contextual menu.
 In the "Edit the dependency" dialog box, edit the Dependency Rule menu and click **Apply**.

 Modifying the version range is useful for example if you use the automatic update feature and want to lock a dependency to a specific version number.

-### Updating GitHub dependencies
+### Updating dependencies

 The Dependency manager provides an integrated handling of updates on GitHub.
 The following features are supported: